andamira/medula/README.md

 **A Mobile First Starter Theme for WordPress**

 Ósea is commited to semantic HTML5 markup and CSS3.
-It has many features and focuses in being the sweet spot between minimallism and versatility.
+It has many features and focuses in finding the sweet spot between minimallism and versatility.

 ## Quick Start